 The main concern of this study is to explore the relationship between women's empowerment and the continuing influence of patriarchy in India.
-This research assesses the extent to which the goal of gender equality has been achieved in India.
-Through this research I will be analyzing the inequalities faced by women within the political and economic sphere.
-I will be also inquiring into the inequalities faced within the family structure.
-I will be critically analyzing the influence of patriarchy on the inequalities which women experience in these spheres.
-Through my research I will also inquire into the efficiency of laws which attempt to curb these inequalities.
+This research assessed the extent to which the goal of gender equality has been achieved in India.
+Through this research I have analyzed the inequalities faced by women within the political and economic sphere.
+I also inquired into the inequalities faced within the family structure.
+I critically analyzed the influence of patriarchy on the inequalities which women experience in these spheres.
+Through my research I analyzed the efficiency of laws which attempt to curb these inequalities.